-Chanel West Flaunts Underboob In Corset In New Instagram Pic
+Chanel West Coast Flaunts Underboob In Corset In New Instagram Pic

 “YOUR [sic] SO PRETTY GIRL!!!! what’s your secret?” wondered a second admirer.

-“Keep making good music sunshine i love when you sing & rap #xoxo #musicproduction #beautiful,” encouraged a third devotee.
+“Keep making good music sunshine i love when you sing & rap #xoxo #musicproduction #beautiful,” encouraged a third person.

 “Whoa PG Chanel!!!
 Jk you look great,” declared another social media user.

 In addition, the beauty posted another flirty update a week ago, that time sporting a pink tie-dye outfit and blowing a kiss to the camera.
-She leaned forward and closed her eyes for the flirty snap, and her ensemble included a front-wrap shirt and matching leggings.
+She leaned forward and closed her eyes for the flirty snap, posing in an ensemble that included a front-wrap shirt and matching leggings.
 Her makeup application was apparently matching with pink eyeshadow, mascara, and glossy pink lipstick.
-Behind her was a bed and a graphic wall with a neon sign.
+Behind her were a bed and a graphic wall with a neon sign.

 “It was all a dream,” it read.